Spice guide

 The Folk of the Air

-Fae politics and enemies-to-lovers tension with a YA crossover shape.
+Fae politics, ambition, cruelty, and romantic tension in a YA crossover shape.

 Once Upon a Broken Heart

-Fairy-tale romantic fantasy with curses, bargains, and heartbreak.
+Fairy-tale romantic fantasy with curses, bargains, heartbreak, and lush emotional stakes.

 Red Winter